 OFTP2 in Europe and Why Your Business Must Support More Advanced Protocols

 Providing support for various advanced protocols is quite simply a necessity to doing business.
-And while AS2 is one of the most common, especially since Walmart mandated its suppliers to use it to exchange EDI data directly, to connect with companies around the world, OFTP2 has become an increasingly important protocol to global businesses.
+And while AS2 is one of the most common, especially since Walmart mandated its suppliers to use it to exchange EDI data directly, to connect with companies around the world, OFTP2 has become an increasingly important protocol to global businesses and the ability to use the OFTP protocol is critical for any EDI software platform or managed file transfer solution.

 OFTP (Odette File Transfer Protocol) is the most common protocol used in Europe and was originally formed by ODETTE International, a company created by the European automotive industry.
 OFTP securely exchanges EDI data and was originally designed for use over an X.25 network.
 Historically, OFTP worked over ISDN networks (especially popular in Europe), but with the release of OFTP2, it has migrated to deliver communications over the internet.